 The faculty is drawn from a field of expert and experienced educators who are passionate about their areas of expertise and are dedicated to teaching a new generation of health care professionals and those interested in health and disability studies.
 Additionally, an experienced health sciences librarian will be available during the course to assist students with course specific resources and learning materials.

-Community Based Rehabilitation: This course explores global perspectives of community based rehabilitation (CBR) as a strategy for equalization of opportunities, social inclusion and participation of persons with disabilities.
+HLTH 403 Global Perspectives on Community Based Rehabilitation (CBR): This course explores global perspectives of community based rehabilitation (CBR) as a strategy for equalization of opportunities, social inclusion and participation of persons with disabilities.
 It prepares students to design, implement and evaluate CBR programs for and with persons with disabilities internationally by using a gender sensitive and human rights based approach.
 Students will examine basic CBR concepts and frameworks, health and disability policy, education and training strategies, the World Health Organization CRB Guidelines as well as their application in a variety of CBR programs globally.

-For more information contact: Beth Richan at email@example.com
+For more information contact the Program Director: Beth Richan at firstname.lastname@example.org